BhuvaParth/Education_Management_System/README.md

 - **Styling**: Tailwind CSS
 - **Data Storage**: Local Storage

-## Getting Started

-To get started with the Blog App, follow these steps:

 ### Prerequisites

 - Node.js (v12 or above)
 - npm (Node Package Manager)

 ## Installation

-  ### Go to Frontend folder and enter this commands
-   #### Please Check must be your localhost:3001 for frontend

   ``` bash
    npm install